Dealing with probate can be a long and frustrating process. In our latest post, learn how to avoid probate court in Greater Los Angeles!

 Why Avoid Probate?

-There are a number of reasons why people want to avoid probate in Southern California.
+There are a number of reasons why people want to avoid probate in Greater Los Angeles.
 First of all, there are the fees.
 Attorney fees, appraisal fees, court costs, and executor fees can all add up fast Oftentimes, the executor will waive their fee in an effort to maintain fairness amongst the family.
 In addition, the probate process can often be very time-consuming.
 All of the assets and heirs will need to be accounted for, with proper notice being provided.
 Debts will need to be paid and settled before any inheritances are passed on to the beneficiaries.
 All in all, going through the probate process isn’t something anyone wants to deal with if they don’t have to.

 Using A Trust